texfaq/texfaq.github.io/FAQ-2letterfontcmd.md

 ```
 (note the italic correction needed on slanted fonts, too).

-LaTeX 2e's text block commands take the first two letters of the
+LaTeX2e's text block commands take the first two letters of the
 modal commands, and form a `\text`_`xx`_ command from
 them.
 Thus `\bfseries` becomes `\textbf{text}`,
 `\itshape` becomes `\textit{text}`, and `\ttfamily`